Leamington and Warwick Tramways

 History

-The horse tramway was almost exactly 3.0 miles long, and ran from Avenue Rd in Leamington, eastwards, before turning northwards across the River Leam and along the Parade, then westwards along Warwick St, under two railway bridges and over a canal and a river, before entering Warwick, where it terminated in High St.
+The horse-drawn, standard-gauge tramway was almost exactly 3.0 miles long, and ran eastwards from Leamington Spa Railway Station along Spencer Street, before turning northwards across the River Leam and along the Parade, then westwards along Warwick Street, under two railway bridges and over a canal and a river, before entering Warwick, where it terminated in the High Street.

-The BETCo usually preferred to operate its tramway interests — of which there were eventually almost 50 across the British Isles — through subsidiary companies, so the L&WT&OCo continued to oversee operation of the tramway.
-The company was reconstructed in 1902, and was renamed the Leamington and Warwick Electrical Company Limited, which better reflected the BETCo's intentions in respect of electricity generation.
+The BETCo usually preferred to operate its tramway interests — of which there were eventually around 50 across the British Isles — through subsidiary companies, so the L&WT&OCo continued to oversee operation of the tramway under its new owner.

 Negotiations with the councils gave the anti-tramway factions another chance to air their grievances, and both councils used the opportunity to wring various concessions from the company.
 Whilst various extensions were discussed, objections to these meant that the new electric tramway would be destined to follow the line of the horse tramway.

-Although powers to build the tramway were obtained in August 1900, the company's troubles were only just starting, and it was to be a long haul before it was finally able to get the councils' agreement to overhead electric traction, many influential people in Leamington (in particular) believing that the traction poles and wires would hideously disfigure their town.
-Construction finally started in early 1905, to a gauge of 3ft 6ins (due to the narrowness of various streets), the last horse tram running on the 16th May 1905.
-The new electric system commenced operations on the 15th July 1905.
+Although the company now held powers to build the tramway, its troubles were far from over, and it was to be a long haul before it was finally able to get the councils' agreement to overhead electric traction, many influential people in Leamington (in particular) believing that the traction poles and wires would hideously disfigure their town.
+Construction finally started in early 1905, the last horse tram running on the 16th May 1905, with the new electric services commencing on the 15th July 1905.

-The L&WECo branched out into bus operation as early as 1908, hiring buses from the Birmingham and Midland Motor Omnibus Company (also a subsidiary of the BETCo), and later purchasing them outright.
+The L&WECo branched out into motor omnibus operation as early as 1908, hiring buses from the Birmingham and Midland Motor Omnibus Company (also a subsidiary of the BETCo), and later purchasing them outright.
 These vehicles were used as feeder services for the trams.

-The next event of note was the sale of the tramway to the Tramways Light and Power Company, a subsidiary of Balfour Beatty and Company, which took control on the 31st December 1912.
-Balfour Beatty and Co had been actively promoting, purchasing, or acquiring interests in, several provincial tramways and electric supply undertakings across the country, a policy which would eventual see it control the following systems: 1909 (Dartford Council Light Railways; Dunfermline and District Tramways; Llandudno and Colwyn Bay Electric Railway; Llanelly Tramways; Luton Corporation Tramways); 1911 (City of Carlisle Electric Tramways); 1912 (Leamington and Warwick Electric Tramways; Mansfield and District Light Railway; Nottinghamshire and Derbyshire Tramways); 1914 (Cheltenham and District Light Railway); 1920 (Falkirk and District Tramways); and lastly, in 1922 (Wemyss and District Tramways).
-It is currently unclear why the BETCo decided to sell the tramway, but having hived off the buses to another of its subsidiaries — the British Automobile Traction Company — on the 8th November the same year, it was probably seeking to avoid expensive renewals on a system that was not paying its way.
+The next event of note was the sale of the tramway to the Tramways Light and Power Company, a subsidiary of Balfour Beatty and Company, which took place on the 31st December 1912.
+Balfour Beatty and Co. had been actively promoting, purchasing, or acquiring interests in, several provincial tramways and electric supply undertakings across the country, a policy which would eventual see it control the following systems: 1909 (Dartford Council Light Railways; Dunfermline and District Tramways; Llandudno and Colwyn Bay Electric Railway; Llanelly Tramways; Luton Corporation Tramways); 1911 (City of Carlisle Electric Tramways); 1912 (Leamington and Warwick Electric Tramways; Mansfield and District Light Railway; Nottinghamshire and Derbyshire Tramways); 1914 (Cheltenham and District Light Railway); 1920 (Falkirk and District Tramways); and lastly, in 1922 (Wemyss and District Tramways).
+It is currently unclear why the BETCo decided to sell the tramway, but having hived off the buses to another of its subsidiaries — the British Automobile Traction Company — on the 8th November the same year, it was probably seeking to divest itself of a system that was not paying its way.

 Although financial details of the L&WECo are unclear, the system seems to have been run on a shoestring from this date onwards, with complaints about the state of the track and the condition of the tramcars frequently appearing in the local press and council chambers.
 The situation was undoubtedly made much worse by the rigours of the Great War (minimal maintenance and investment), so in all probability, the system emerged from the conflict in very run-down condition.
-It seems that little was done after the war, and with unregulated bus competition making itself felt, the parent company (BB&Co) began introducing bus services of its own into the area, operated by the Midland General Omnibus Company.
+It seems that little was done after the war, and with unregulated bus competition making itself felt, the tramway's parent company (BB&Co) began introducing bus services of its own into the area, operated by another of its subsidiaries, the Midland General Omnibus Company.
+Another change took place in November 1921, when the tramway's immediate parent company — the Tramways Light and Power Company — was renamed the Midland Counties Electric Supply Company, which reflected where its core interests now lay.

 By the mid 1920s, the councils were highly dissatisfied with the state of the tramway and its services, and in October 1927, they granted licences to Stratford on Avon Motor Services to operate buses in direct competition with the tramway.
 The L&WECo responded by introducing its own bus services in early 1928, thus doubling the competition for the tramway, and effectively sounding its death knell.

-At the end of 1928, the L&WECo sought powers to abandon the tramway and to introduce trolleybus services; the latter proposals however, brought forth a storm of protest that resulted in the them being dropped in favour of motor buses.
-The intense bus competition was brought to an end on the 15th March 1929, when the company bought the SoAMS, leaving the field free for the L&WECo buses.
+At the end of 1928, the L&WECo sought powers to abandon the tramway and to introduce trolleybus services; the latter proposals, however, brought forth a storm of protest, which resulted in the them being dropped in favour of motor buses.
+The intense bus competition was brought to an end on the 15th March 1929, when the L&WECo bought the SoAMS, though it remained a separate operating entity.

 The tramway was closed on the 16th August 1930, and was little lamented — only three people riding on the last tramcar — which no doubt reflected the appalling state that the system had been allowed to fall into.